Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 How long does local SEO take to work?

-It depends on competition, site strength, and consistency, but meaningful gains often come from months of steady improvement rather than a single change.
+It depends on competition, site strength, and consistency, but meaningful gains usually come from steady improvement over time rather than one single change.

 Should I target Olympia and Seattle on the same page?